Ferario Spasov

-Ferario Spasov (Bulgarian: Ферарио Спасов; born 20 February 1962 in Dupnitsa) is a Bulgarian football coach.
+Ferario Spasov (Bulgarian: Ферарио Спасов; 20 February 1962 – 11 November 2023) was a Bulgarian football coach and player.

 Managerial career

-He has been manager of Litex Lovech and CSKA Sofia.
+Spasov was manager of Litex Lovech and CSKA Sofia.

 From 1 April 2016 he became the manager of Etar Veliko Tarnovo after Boncho Genchev secured the position of chairman of the zonal council of BFU in Veliko Tarnovo.

-On 26 October 2016, Spasov was appointed as manager of Beroe but his contract was terminated by mutual consent after the final game of the season.
+On 26 October 2016, Spasov was appointed manager of Beroe but his contract was terminated by mutual consent after the final game of the season.

-On 28 August 2017, Spasov was appointed as manager of Montana.
+On 28 August 2017, Spasov was appointed manager of Montana.

 On 8 October 2019, Spasov replaced Željko Petrović as a manager of Botev Plovdiv.

+Death

+Spasov died in a car accident on 11 November 2023 at the age of 61.